The Best Free CRM Software (And Where Each One Falls Short)

 Bitrix24 offers unlimited users but feels bloated and complex.

-Agile CRM gives you the most users for free (10), but the platform feels stuck in 2017.
+Agile CRM gives you the most users for free (10), but the platform feels stuck recent years.

 The real question isn't "which free CRM is best"-it's whether the time you'll spend hitting limitations and working around restrictions is worth saving $15-50/month.
 For most businesses with growth ambitions, it's not.